AgeeLuo/smart-claims-postdisaster/README.md

 # 🚀 Smart Insurance Claims After Disasters

-A smart tool powered by GenAI and Satellite Imagery, designed to accelerate insurance claims by identifying impacted policyholders following a disaster.
+A smart tool powered by GenAI and satellite imagery, designed to accelerate insurance claims by identifying impacted policyholders following a disaster.

 ---
 ## 🧭 Background
-Working as an AI solution engineer for fintech clients and being passionate about using satellite imagery for social good, I’ve always wanted to bring both worlds together.
-Inspired by remote sensing providers’ insurtech use cases, I built this mini project to put that idea into practice.
+Working as an AI solutions engineer for fintech clients and driven by a passion for using satellite imagery for social good, I have long aimed to bring these two domains together.
+Inspired by insurtech use cases from remote sensing providers, I built this mini project to put that idea into practice.

 ## 🌟 Features